maxuanquang/backend-swe-interview-questions/answers/programming-paradigm.md

 To be defined.

 ## Explain functor, applicative, monoid, monad
+These are all concepts in functional programming that deal with data structure and how they transform under functions.

-- Functor is a type class that wraps value in a context and defines a fmap.
-A fmap is the function that takes another function and a wrapped value, then return a new wrapped value.
+- Functor is a type class that wraps value in a context and defines a `fmap`.
+A `fmap` is the function that takes another function and a wrapped value, then return a new wrapped value.

 - Applicative is a type class that wraps value in a context and defines a function that can take a value in a wrapped context and a function in a wrapped context, apply the function to value, then return the result wrapped in the context.

 - Monoid: to be defined.

 - Monad is a type class that wraps value in a context and defines a function that can take a value in a wrapped context and a function in a wrapped context, apply the function to value, then return the result wrapped in the context.
 But the different thing between applicative and monad is the return type of the function.
 In applicative, the function returns the value directly, while in monad, the function returns the value wrapped in a context.